periode/digital-culture/sessions/02_structure.md

 ---

-_how the hell am i supposed to remember all these numbers?_ __domain name system__
+the __domain name system__ helps us remember those weird numbers

 wikipedia.org -> 208.80.153.224

-there are special ["phone books"]((https://www.internetexchangemap.com/#/)) computers which keep track of the IPs.
+there are special "phone books" ([backbones](https://www.internetexchangemap.com/#/)) computers—called backbones—which keep track of the IPs.

 <!-- Because IP addresses are just numbers, the DNS protocol convert these numbers in human-memorable means: words, separated by dots.
 It starts with a TLD (top level domain), such as __com__, then goes down one level, such as __google__, then another level, such as __mail__, for a complete Domain Name of __mail.google.com__ -->

 ---

-_how do i know the correct way to interpret a message?_ __hypertext__ transfer protocol
+__hypertext__ transfer protocol is one specific way to transfer information

-(other protocols on the application layer: simple mail transfer protocol (SMTP), file transfer protocol (FTP), etc., HSTS)
+other protocols on the application layer: simple mail transfer protocol (SMTP), file transfer protocol (FTP), audio streaming (HSTS), voice calls (VoIP).

 <!-- HTTP is the protocol in which "clients" and "servers" first appear.
 It functions as a request, and a response, in order to fetch some information through some automated way from a remote machine. -->

 ---

-All this to send an HTML file.
+All of this to send an HTML file...

-It's a file written __hypertext markup language__, which describes a document, that can be found at a place specified by a __universal resource locator__
+It's a file written __hypertext markup language__, which describes a document.

 <!-- This is where we technically leave the realm of the internet and get into "userland", the realm of humans, and what we see on our screens.
 HTML is what we usually call a webpage, and it is not separable from the development of HTTP, since HTTP was designed to retrieve HTML documents.